thunderrabbit/barefoot_rob/content/offerings/offerings.md

 <div class="walk-segment">
 Rob,

 Last week in our breakout room with the Inspiration Process, you worked with me where I was the participant.
-I have now been facilitated by Dmitri, you and Anne.
-I know that you did not following the script (Ann does this down to the last comma) but, whatever you did, it has given me a lasting vision of where I need to be in terms of getting closer to being in the lover quadrant.
+I know that you did not following the script but, whatever you did, it has given me a lasting vision of where I need to be in terms of getting closer to being in the lover quadrant.
 I can’t tell you what you did, it is simply that I now have a much more relaxed view of how a lover looks at the world and how I would like to see it, more than just occasionally.
-Time was the enemy with the other two so we will never know the outcome.

 I’m not a strong script follower but I also realize that the script works and can be relied upon to get somewhere.
 However, I am also a strong proponent of following wherever the participant wants to take me provided we all have the time.
 I felt that you were by my side asking me questions that I understood and, therefore, you were indirectly forming the vision that I still see today.
 It is all very positive for me and you should know that.
 That night you had a touch of magic.

 I strongly urge you to stick with your counseling vision.
 It works……